 Why Applying Audio Theory to your Installations Improves Conference Room Performance

 As a technical representative, I focus on the challenges provided by the original design that I will inevitably face when it’s time for system installation.
 System performance at the end of the day is primarily affected by the room acoustics.
-I am constantly challenged by the rooms delivered to our team that have excessive HVAC noise or imperfect room shapes that are not conducive to quality audio-conferencing communications.
+Rooms delivered to our team that have excessive HVAC noise or imperfect room shapes may not be conducive to high quality audio-conferencing communications; these rooms prove to be a constant challenge.
 After connecting the system as designed during the configuration phase, we check levels on a series of test calls with video and bridge call environments.
 Sometimes engineers have specified ceiling microphone arrays, and it is up to the technical staff left behind to solve the inherent noise factors of the space.
 I have been tasked with developing a measurable approach to overcome these factors utilizing the science of audio as it relates to adjusting the parameters of the digital signal processor to filter noises that are constant to provide the level of quality in the audio performance clients have come to expect.

-We start with “How does the room sound.”
-Not everyone understands audio is best adjusted and tuned utilizing the human ear not your eyes when it comes to adjustments.
+Not everyone understands audio is best adjusted and tuned utilizing the human ear.
 The phrase is best said as “Mix with your ears, not your eyes”.
 When working in a studio, this means adjusting levels for an instrument or vocal, and using our ears to perceive what changes we are making.
-The graphs say one thing, but if they are relied upon too much the audio quality will suffer.
-EQ is a large concept of this, which is why this skill should be reinforced from the beginning.
-This also can be shown by looking at the big name mixing and mastering engineers.
-Bob Ludwig, who does mastering at Gateway Studios in Maine, is well known for what he does with the songs he is given.
-But he doesn’t give away any of the levels or settings he uses.
+The graphs say one thing, but if they are relied upon too much, audio quality will suffer.
+EQ plays a major role in this concept, which is why EQ should be introduced in the beginning.
+This concept is best represented by analyzing the approach practiced by big name mixing and mastering engineers.
+Bob Ludwig, who is a world renowned mastering engineer at Gateway Studios in Maine, is well known for his EQ approach to mastering songs for Grammy nominated artists.
+But he doesn’t publicly share any of EQ parameters, techniques, or compression settings he uses.
 Why?
-Because he knows if he gave out those levels, everyone would just copy and paste those levels.
-They would not be using their ears, they would just use the tools with their eyes.
-This would cause the tuning process to focus on the visual levels not how the environmental parameters impact the quality of sound.
+Because he knows if he shared them, many engineers may copy and paste his settings for situations where they might not make sense.

 That “mix with your ears, not with your eyes” concept can also be used when we are using EQ within an AV system.
 Since almost all signals are digital at this point, we can get really close and specific on the aspects of sound that we want to manipulate.
 This is where I started with the most recent project I was involved in.
 The system utilized 4 of the new Shure MX 910 ceiling array microphones.
-I knew how to configure the microphone patterns, but I wanted to make sure the coverage would work well over the whole divide/combine setup this system had.
-So, what tool did I use?
-My ears.
+I knew how to configure the microphone patterns, but I wanted to make sure the polar pattern coverage would compliment the divide/combine setup this system had.

 I set up a separate analysis system using an audio interface wired into a direct out of the digital signal processor.
 I placed a few external microphones within the space to get a feel for the noise levels of the space.
-The first thing I noticed was the air-conditioning system installed was producing a high level of noise.
-My SPL meter had the noise hovering around 50-55 dB.
-In order to give people a reference, a conversation between two people hovers around 60-65 dB.
-This obviously would pose a problem to the quality of audio being represented to the far end of any audio or video call.
+The first thing I noticed was the A/C system, which was producing a high level of noise.
+Our SPL meter indicated that the noise levels were fluctuating between 50-55 dB.
+To understand how noisy that is, a conversation between two people ranges 60-65 dB.
+See how this could be problematic?